 Going even further, Washington said driverless autonomous vehicles will be able to provide grid services where they are needed and provide cheapest electricity.
 “It will drive around looking for the cheapest electricity to power your house.”

 Timing, equity and tax

-As for the prospect of EV owners being included in sharing the cost of road maintenance via some means other than an excise on fuel, Bygrave probably surprised no-one in the webinar audience when failed to declare NSW wouldn’t follow South Australia down that route.
+As for the prospect of EV owners being included in sharing the cost of road maintenance via some means other than an excise on fuel, NSW Government director climate resilience and net zero emissions Stephen Bygrave probably surprised no-one in the webinar audience when he failed to declare NSW wouldn’t follow South Australia down that route.